 Series Tagged in ClipDex2017 NZL v AUS ODI series

-Players Tagged in ClipDexFinch, Aaron James Santner, Mitchell J Broom, Neil Hazlewood, Josh R Ferguson, Lachlan H Guptill, Martin Williamson, Kane S Boult, Trent A Stoinis, Marcus Cummins, Patrick J
+Players Tagged in ClipDexStoinis, Marcus Brownlie, Dean Graham Boult, Trent A Finch, Aaron James Ferguson, Lachlan H Starc, Mitchell A Taylor, Ross Luteru Santner, Mitchell J Head, Travis Southee, Timothy G Faulkner, James P

-Grounds Tagged in ClipDexEden Park
+Grounds Tagged in ClipDexSeddon Park

 Categories Tagged in ClipDexLimited Overs (ODI & T20)